PrestaShopCorp/partner-devtools.prestashop.com/docs/2-recurring-billing-module/README.md

 > You should follow the documentation from [prestashop-accounts-installer](https://github.com/PrestaShopCorp/prestashop-accounts-installer) to properly install the PS Account utility.

-Like your module, you need to register PsAccount as Service
+You need to register PsAccount as Service

 ```yaml
   # ...